 If you finally got an offer on your property, don’t start packing yet!
 Not every offer goes through and actually becomes a sale.
 Carefully read the contract of purchase and sale, read every word of it and don’t take it personally if the offer is low.
 The contract will include terms and conditions (also called subjects), you and the buyer have to satisfy, as well as the completion and possession dates.
 Whatever is in the contract you can change and counteroffer.
 Consult with your realtor and decide how to deal with the offer.
 You do not have to accept the offer even if it is for the full asking price.

-- buyer obtaining satisfactory financing
+- the buyer obtaining satisfactory financing

-- seller having the septic system pumped
+- the seller having the septic system pumped

 The subject removal period is stressful, not knowing whether you should start packing or not.
 During this time continue with decluttering; you will be surprised how good it feels.